hoangsonww/The-StickyNotes-App/.github/README.md

 1. Clone the repository from [GitHub](https://github.com/hoangsonww/The-StickyNotes-App).
 2. Install necessary dependencies with `npm install`.
-3. Open `index.html` in a web browser to start using the app.
+3. Simply pen `index.html` or run `npm start` in a web browser to start using the app.
+Alternatively, deploy the app on a web server for public access.

 ## Usage